vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 Think of *practices* as a high level method of *how* work is done without specifying the exact steps.

-Like principles,
-practices are relevant longer than the items lower in the list.
 The lifetime of principles is tied to the relevance of the context in which they live.

-The modern application development practitioner may use multiple practices during their daily workflow to solve problems efficiently and safely.
+A Modern App Developer may use multiple practices during their daily workflow to solve problems efficiently and safely.

-Some of the practices you will learn about in this series include:
+Practices in this series include:

 -   [Pair Programming](../../application-development/pair-programming/)